-In this Section, we highlight some models, within the framework defined so far, that are essential for the methodology developed in this paper.
+In this Section, we focus on four models, within the framework defined so far, that are essential for the model assessment methodology developed in this paper.
 We then provide details and discussion regarding their implementation.
-These models are defined below:
+The four models are defined below:

 \begin{itemize} \item The exact zero (EZ) model.
 This is the standard structural equation model and provides the starting point in the analysis considered here.
-It is defined by equations \eqref{gbsem_augmented} and \eqref{gbsem_augmented2} with the cross-loadings in $\Lambda$ being fixed to zero. \item The approximate zero (AZ) model.
-This is the model first introduced in \citeA{MA12} and generalised in this paper.
-In its general form it is defined in equation \eqref{gbsem_newmodel}.
+It is defined by equations \eqref{gbsem_augmented} and \eqref{gbsem_augmented2} with the cross-loadings in $\Lambda$ fixed to zero. \item The approximate zero (AZ) model.
+This is the model first introduced in \citeA{MA12} and extended here with the introduction of an item-individual random effect in the linear predictor that facilitates the modelling of categorical data with link functions different to probit as well as the detection of outliers (see Model \eqref{gbsem_newmodel}).
 In the case of normally distributed ${\bf u}_i$s, $\bfe_i$s and ${\bf z}_i$s, is simplified to \eqref{gbsem_newmarginal}.
 An important feature is that the cross-loadings in $\Lambda$ are no longer being fixed to zero.
 It is a model to be used only in the Bayesian sense, as the informative priors on the $\Omega$ and on the cross-loadings in $\Lambda$ are essential. \item The exploratory factor analysis model (EFA).
 It is the standard EFA model, defined here by equations \eqref{gbsem_augmented} and \eqref{gbsem_augmented2} where low informative priors are assigned to all the components of $\Lambda$ and $\Phi=I$. \item The EFA model with item-individual random effects (EFA-C).
 It is defined as the EFA model but with equation \eqref{gbsem_newmodel} instead of \eqref{gbsem_augmented2}.
-This approach to EFA allows for a small amount of item dependencies conditional on the extracted independent factors.
+This approach to EFA can allow for a small amount of item dependencies conditional on the extracted independent factors.
 That model specification might result in greater amount of dimension reduction than EFA, since the stricter assumption of conditional independence could require a model with additional factors. \end{itemize}